-This tutorial is for beginners who are not familiar with the pathfinder palette in the Adobe Illustrator.
-Lets have a look at the tools in the palette and what can they do.
+This tutorial is for beginners who are not familiar with the pathfinder palette in Adobe Illustrator.
+Let's have a look at the tools in the palette and what they can do.

 Creating a New Document

 Open the Adobe Illustrator and go to File –> New.
 You can set the size of the page based on your preference.
 Here, I have used the default size 8.5×11 inch.

 Tip: To undo a mistake at any time hit CTRL+ Z or CTRL+ Shift +Z. You can use this command to undo as many steps you have done.